sustrik/libdill/man/crlf_attach.md

 CRLF is a message-based protocol that delimits messages usign CR+LF byte sequence (0x0D 0x0A).
 In other words, it's a protocol to send text messages separated by newlines.
 The protocol has no initial handshake.
 Terminal handshake is accomplished by each peer sending an empty line.

-This function instantiates CRLF protocol on top of underlying bytestream protocol _s_.
+This function instantiates CRLF protocol on top of the underlying protocol.

+This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
+Unless you are hyper-optimizing use **crlf_attach** instead.

+**s**: Handle of the underlying socket.
+It must be a bytestream protocol.

+**mem**: The memory to store the newly created object.
+It must be at least **CRLF_SIZE** bytes long and must not be deallocated before the object is closed.

 The socket can be cleanly shut down using **crlf_detach()** function.

+This function is not available if libdill is compiled with **--disable-sockets** option.

 # RETURN VALUE

-Newly created socket handle.
-On error, it returns -1 and sets _errno_ to one of the values below.
+In case of success the function returns newly created socket handle.
+In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS